Pietot/Sort-Tournament/README.md

     <a href="benchmark.csv">Download csv here</a>
 </p>

-> **Note**: For each times, the array contained 1 million element from 1 to 1 000 000 and each algorithm had to sort the same 5 array.
+> **Note**: For each times, the array contained 1 million element from 1 to 1 000 000 and each algorithm had to sort the same 5 arrays.

 ## 6 - Improve the project